sphuang25/portfolio-collab-memory/docs/assignments/assignmentp4.md

    - Has a small family
    - Experienced with digital tools but primarily for communication with close family members.

-3. **Isa He**
+3. **Selin Dursun**
-   - Age: 31
+   - Age: 26
-   - US Citizen
+   - Turkish Citizen
-   - Chinese
+   - Turkish
-   - Has a small family.
-Parents lives in the same family, but brother travels a lot.
+   - Both parents lives in Turkey and grandparents speaks different languages.
    - Works in design and architecture, familiar with technology and with apps.